CORPORATE INFORMATION

 1.9.
 New and amended standards

-The Ministry of Corporate Affairs has notified Companies (Indian Accounting Standards) Amendment Rules, 2023 dated 31 March, 2023 to amend the following Ind AS which are effective for annual periods beginning on or after 1 April, 2023.
-The Company applied for the first-time these amendments.
+The Ministry of Corporate Affairs (MCA) has notified Companies (Indian Accounting Standards) Rules, 2024 to amend the following Ind AS which are effective for annual periods beginning on or after 1 April, 2024.
+The Company has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.

 NOTE 2 : SIGNIFICANT ACCOUNTING JUDGEMENTS, ESTIMATES AND ASSUMPTIONS